 • Communication and Reporting: Throughout the probate process, the personal representative must communicate with interested parties, keep them informed of the progress, and provide any required reports or information as requested by the court or beneficiaries.

-As mentioned earlier, in the absence of a will, the distribution of assets will follow Georgia’s intestate succession laws and will be overseen by the court-appointed administrator.
+As mentioned, in the absence of a will, the distribution of assets will follow Georgia’s intestate succession laws and will be overseen by the court-appointed administrator.
 The role of the personal representative in an Atlanta probate case is pivotal in overseeing the administration of the estate, ensuring that all legal requirements are met, and facilitating the orderly distribution of assets to beneficiaries or heirs.

 For personal representatives, seeking legal counsel and consulting with a skilled Atlanta probate attorney can be instrumental in effectively maneuvering these responsibilities and complying with Georgia’s probate laws.
 An experienced Atlanta probate lawyer can guide through each stage, ensuring that all requirements are met and the process is carried out efficiently and following local laws.